 Before you begin with the barrel inspection it’s important that the barrel be thoroughly cleaned.
 Previously used M1 Garand’s often have barrels with years of fouling in them.
 You’ll want to clean the barrel until all the powder and copper fouling has been removed.
 You can read the article on cleaning here: [Cleaning your M1 Garand].

 1 Verify that there are no barrel obstructions and the rifle is unloaded.
 This should have been performed when you cleaned the barrel for the first time.
 With all the wood removed do a general inspection of the barrel.
 Sight down its length for any signs of obvious bends or bulges.
 If the barrel fails this basic inspection it should be replaced and not fired.

 2 Next inspect the muzzle end of the barrel.
 Inspect the threads on the end of the barrel.
-These threads are used by the gas cylinder lock to secure the gas cylinder to the barrel via the gas plug.
+These threads are used by the gas cylinder lock to secure the gas cylinder to the barrel via the gas screw.
 These threads (indicated by the arrow in the image below) should be sharp and undamaged.
 If the threads are worn or damaged then the gas cylinder may become loose during firing.

-3 The next item to inspect is the gas port.
-The gas port is a hole drilled in the barrel as shown above.
+3 The next item to inspect is the gas passage.
+The gas passage is a hole drilled in the barrel as shown above.
 Its function is to allow gas to flow into the gas cylinder; facilitating the cycling of the rifle.
 The dimension of this hole is important and should be checked prior to use.
-If the hole is plugged with carbon fouling, Insufficient gas flow will cause short stroking of the rifle.
+If the hole is fouled with carbon, insufficient gas flow will cause short stroking of the rifle.
 If the hole is too large, excessive pressures can develop causing damage to the op-rod or receiver heel.

-An easy way to inspect the gas port is to purchase two numbered drill bits from your local hardware store.
+An easy way to inspect the gas passage is to purchase two numbered drill bits from your local hardware store.
 You want to purchase a #47 and a #46 drill bits.
 These will become our GO and NO-GO gages respectively.